adobe/acc_docker/ACC-Standalone/README.md

 Then follow instructions below:

 ## How to get?
-Clone `adobe/acc_docker` from GitHub, extract files and build it:
+Clone `adobe/acc_docker` from GitHub, go to 'ACC-Standalone/' and build it:

 ```sh
 ./build.sh